jackiehjm/stx-docs/doc/source/backup/kubernetes/restoring-starlingx-system-data-and-storage.rst

 #.
 Install network connectivity required for the subcloud.

 #.
-Ensure that the backup file are available on the controller.
+Ensure that the backup files are available on the controller.
 Run both
     Ansible Restore playbooks, restore_platform.yml and restore_user_images.yml.
     For more information on restoring the back up file, see :ref:`Run Restore Playbook Locally on the Controller